cwnt-io/ripissue/README.md

 ripi issue list -a
 ```

-### Close and issue and automatically close the issue branch
+### Close an issue and automatically close the issue branch

 There are some steps necessarily to work correctly with an workflow where you dedicate a git branch to work exclusivelly on a particular issue.